 - pure peppermint extract (or food grade peppermint essential oil if you are into oils and have some on hand)

 This homemade peppermint chocolate sauce, or creamer, tastes like those awesome peppermint joe's that Trader Joe's have during the Holidays, and I have no willpower against, but without all the sugar.

-In fact, the entire jar has 3 tbsp of maple syrup (or honey if that's what you have) and that's it in terms of sweeteners.
+In fact, the entire jar has 3 tablespoon of maple syrup (or honey if that's what you have) and that's it in terms of sweeteners.

 Not bad huh?!?

 Simply add the cream to a small saucepan until it begins to steam, whisk in the cacao and maple syrup, remove from the heat and add the peppermint and you are good to go.

 The peppermint creamer will thicken as it cools, turning it into a thick dollopy mixture.

 If you would like it to be thinner, for pouring, simply reheat on the stovetop or in the microwave and you will be all set.